MetOffice/jules/doc/source/namelists/jules_irrig.nml.rst

       .. warning::
          The irrigation supply code in JULES is still in development, and is available in this release to support beta testing activities.

          Users should ensure that results are as expected, and provide feedback where deficiencies are identified.

    FALSE
       Tiles will be irrigated to critical point from an unconstrained water supply.

    This must be set to FALSE if :nml:mem:`JULES_WATER_RESOURCES::l_water_irrigation` = TRUE.

+.. |oumlaut| replace:: &ouml;

 .. nml:member:: irr_crop